andrewJYjang/scat/README.md

 //testing for commit, push, pull and others//

 SCAT is a KU AI stuy group from April 2020.
 And it's one of kind Be Kurious in 2016.

 Be curious on our future of AI generation!

+KAIST and other universities would be joined hopefully.
 Then let's do something :D
 using ATOM